altocodenl/TODIS/readme.md

 #### Reference

 A reference is the destination of a call.
+We could think of destinations as [links](https://en.wikipedia.org/wiki/Hyperlink).

 The simplest type of reference is that which points to a value that contains no calls.
 For example: